The small quantum cohomology of a weighted projective space, a mirror D-module and their classical limits: Introduction

 the different objects involved satisfying some natural compatibility relations (coming from the flatness of $\nabla$).
 This Frobenius type structure will be the main tool in our construction of Frobenius manifolds.

 In the second part of this paper, we study the behaviour of these structures at the origin (this kind of problem is also considered in \cite{dGMS}, using another strategy and in a different situation).
-We construct (see section \ref{limitSTF} a limit quantum differential system (and thus a limit Frobenius type structure $\overline{\fit}_{w}$)
+We construct in section \ref{limitSTF} a limit quantum differential system (and thus a limit Frobenius type structure $\overline{\fit}_{w}$)

-on $\ppit^{1}$, using Deligne's extensions of the connection involved.
-We explain how it can be used to understand the correspondance between ``classical limits'', that is between the orbifold cohomology ring of $\ppit (w)$ and a suitable graded vector space: we hope that it will throw new light on \cite[theorem 1.1]{Man}.
+on $\ppit^{1}$ using Deligne's canonical extensions of the connection involved.
+We explain how it can be used to understand the correspondence between ``classical limits'', that is between the orbifold cohomology ring of $\ppit (w)$ and a suitable graded vector space: we hope that it will shed new light on \cite[theorem 1.1]{Man}.